-6.1.Information sharing is vital in identifying and tackling all forms of abuse and neglect.The Data Protection Act 2018 and the General Data Protection Regulation (GDPR) do
+- 6.1.
+Information sharing is vital in identifying and tackling all forms of abuse, neglect and exploitation.
+The Data Protection Act 2018 and the General Data Protection Regulation (GDPR) do not prevent or limit the sharing of information for the purposes of keeping children and young people safe.
+Fears about sharing information must not be allowed to stand in the way of the need to promote the welfare and protect the safety of children and young people.
+Further advice can be found on the Information Commissioner's Website and in particular the ICO Guide to Data Protection which includes guidance on the GDPR. - 6.2.
+The DfE has also published Information Sharing Advice for Safeguarding Practitioners And Data protection: a toolkit for schools - 6.3.
+This document includes the seven golden rules to information sharing: - 6.3.1.
+Remember that the General Data Protection Regulation (GDPR), Data ProtectionAct 2018 and human rights law are not barriers to justified information sharing but provide a framework to ensure that personal information about living individuals is shared appropriately. - 6.3.2.
+Be open and honest with the individual (and/or their family where appropriate) from the outset about why, what, how and with whom information will, or could be shared, and seek their agreement, unless it is unsafe or inappropriate to do so. - 6.3.3.
+Seek advice from other practitioners, or your information governance lead, if youare in any doubt about sharing the information concerned, without disclosing theidentity of the individual where possible.

-- 6.2.
-Further advice can be found on the Information Commissioner's Website and in particular the ICO Guide to Data Protection which includes guidance on the GDPR. - 6.3.
-The DfE has also published Information Sharing Advice for SafeguardingPractitioners And Data protection: a toolkit for schools - 6.4.
-This document includes the seven golden rules to information sharing: - 6.4.1.
-Remember that the General Data Protection Regulation (GDPR), Data Protection Act 2018 and human rights law are not barriers to justified information sharing but provide a framework to ensure that personal information about living individuals is shared appropriately. - 6.4.2.
-Be open and honest with the individual (and/or their family where appropriate) from the outset about why, what, how and with whom information will, or could be shared, and seek their agreement, unless it is unsafe or inappropriate to do so. - 6.4.3.
-Seek advice from other practitioners, or your information governance lead, if you are in any doubt about sharing the information concerned, without disclosing the identity of the individual where possible. - 6.4.4 Where possible, share information with consent, and where possible, respect the wishes of those who do not consent to having their information shared.
+- 6.3.4.
+Where possible, share information with consent, and where possible, respect the wishes of those who do not consent to having their information shared.
 Under the GDPR and Data Protection Act 2018 you may share information without consent if, in your judgement, there is a lawful basis to do so, such as where safety may be at risk.
 You will need to base your judgement on the facts of the case.
-When you are sharing or requesting personal information from someone, be clear of the basis upon which you are doing so.
-Where there is a lawful basis to share information e.g. S47 or S17 enquiries it is good practice to inform parents that the information will be shared. - 6.4.5.
-Consider safety and well-being: base your information sharing decisions on considerations of the safety and well-being of the individual and others who may be affected by their actions. - 6.4.6.
-Necessary, proportionate, relevant, adequate, accurate, timely and secure: ensure that the information you share is necessary for the purpose for which you are sharing it, is shared only with those individuals who need to have it, is accurate and up-to-date, is shared in a timely fashion, and is shared securely (see principles). - 6.4.7.
+When you are sharing or requesting personal information from someone, beclear of the basis upon which you are doing so.
+Where there is a lawful basis to share information e.g. S47 or S17 enquiries it is good practice to inform parents that the information will be shared. - 6.3.5.
+Consider safety and well-being: base your information sharing decisions on considerations of the safety and well-being of the individual and others who maybe affected by their actions. - 6.3.6.
+Necessary, proportionate, relevant, adequate, accurate, timely and secure: ensure that the information you share is necessary for the purpose for which you are sharing it, is shared only with those individuals who need to have it, is accurate and up-to-date, is shared in a timely fashion, and is shared securely (see principles). - 6.3.7.
+Guidance on Avanti Schools Trust data breach procedures can be found here. - 6.3.8.
 Keep a record of your decision and the reasons for it whether it is to share information or not.
-If you decide to share, then record what you have shared, with whom and for what purpose. - 6.4.8.
-All staff should be proactive in sharing information as early as possible to help identify, assess and respond to risks or concerns about the safety and welfare of children, whether this is when problems are first emerging, or where a child is already known to Children's Social Care.
+If you decide to share, then record what you have shared, with whom and for what purpose. - 6.3.9.
+All staff should be proactive in sharing information as early as possible to help identify, assess, and respond to risks or concerns about the safety and welfare of children and young people, whether this is when problems are first emerging, or where a child or young person is already known to Children's Social Care.